YushuoRuan/CppSamples/README.md

 h team members, program description, and notes on execution and use.

-Team Members:

-  Yushuo Ruan
-  Peng Yan
+Team Members: Yushuo Ruan, Peng Yan

 Program Description: